szymor/soulfu/README.md

   + data packer/unpacker,
   + language file converter,
   + script compiler.
++ A few mods have been merged:
+  + Arena by ???.

 ## What will be done?
 I do not promise anything.
 The project is done in my free time.
 I have some ideas, though: